samueleiche/vue-webpack/README.md

 $ npm run build
 ```

-files are build in `public/build`.
+Files are build in `public/build`.

 #### Project structure example for WordPress